 Benefits of Online Estate Planning for Digital Assets

 Digital estate planning is still a relatively new concept, and only about half of U.S. states have specific laws governing online assets.
-The Fiduciary Access to Digital Assets Act of 2015, which extends fiduciary powers to digital assets, has been enacted or introduced in every state.
+A version of the Uniform Fiduciary Access to Digital Assets Act (2014 or Revised 2015), which extends fiduciary powers to digital assets, has been enacted in all but four states, as of March 2021.

 Finally, creating a written plan for managing digital assets provides legal protection for your loved ones, since state and federal laws make accessing computer systems or private data without permission a crime.
 That's useful for identity theft prevention, but it can make things more difficult for those who need to access your account after your death if they're concerned about triggering a criminal charge.

 How to Create an Online Estate Plan for Digital Assets